gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 ### Connect to the server via SSH

-Once your server is up and running, you must have an IP address or DNS your can use to connect to the server.
+Once your server is up and running, you must have an IP address or DNS you can use to connect to the server.
 In this example, we are going to use the DNS of a Ubuntu micro instance from Amazon AWS EC2.

 During the process of setting up the server, you should create or use an existing key.
-Download it to a folder in your computer (usually ~/.ssh/) and run the following command from your terminal:
+Download it to a folder on your computer (usually ~/.ssh/) and run the following command from your terminal:

 `ssh -i ~/folder/to/your/ssh/key.pem ubuntu@ec2-28-28-82-82.eu-central-1.compute.amazonaws.com`